wduquette/value/journal.md

 ## 2019-06-07
 *   Continue working with Datum to handle Datum::Other properly.
     *   Specific things I need to do for Data::Other
-        *   Verify that MyValue::to_string() can convert Datum::Other to string
-            when needed.
-        *   Verify that we can do the whole shimmer dance on to_other.
-            *   Convert existing data_rep to string_rep if need be.
-            *   Parse string_rep to get new data_rep if need be.
-            *   Save new data_rep.
         *   See if we can support Datum::Other in a way that doesn't involve nested Rc<>'s.
     *   Verified that we can return Rc<T> successfully, when just pass a &Datum